 What is engagement?

 Engagement is different than consultation.
-Engagement aims to build relationships with Indigenous Nations by exchanging information in the absence of legal consultation obligations.
+Engagement aims to build relationships with First Nations by exchanging information in the absence of legal consultation obligations.
 The purpose of engagement is to build trust and create meaningful relationships.
 This includes information sharing regarding regulations, policy, legislation and procedures.

 What is consultation?

 Consultation refers to the legal obligations of the Crown (Government) when Aboriginal interests (rights and title) may be adversely affected by a Crown decision.
-Consultation consists of information sharing between government and affected Indigenous Nations and seeks to resolve potential adverse impacts to Aboriginal interests.
+Consultation consists of information sharing between government and affected First Nations and seeks to resolve potential adverse impacts to Aboriginal interests.

 Consultation Process